Complying with the Air Cleaner Regulation

 9. Is there a fee for submitting an application?

 No, there is no fee for submitting an application.
-However, applicants must pay the costs of testing; the state does not cover such costs.
+However, applicants must pay the costs of testing, which is arranged with the testing laboratories.

 10. Where can I obtain an application?